-1. Some Believe There Is No God, Even If There Is; He Has Not Contributed To Anything Their Achievements.
+1. They Believe There Is No God, Even If There Is; He Has Not Contributed To Anything In Their Achievements.

 You hear these group of people saying that all that they are and have achieved in life, they got for and by themselves.
 They are solely, single handedly self-made, so they owe no body or no God nothing and no thanks.

 They do not realize that God is God and He remains faithful no matter what we think.
 Romans 3:3

 2. They Think God Has Done Nothing For Them.